LMGrzesiek/eCommerceSite/readme.md

 ```

 ## Braintree Configuration
 This application requires that a Braintree API key be set before it can be run.
-You'll need to provision an API key from your own Braingree account prior to
+You'll need to provision an API key from your own Braingree account prior to running.

 ```
 dotnet user-secrets set "Braintree:Environment" "sandbox"